-To apply for services, students are required to (a) provide documentation from a licensed clinical professional familiar with the history and functional implications of their respective disabilities and (b) meet with an ODS case manager to discuss accommodations.
+To apply for services, students are required to (a) provide documentation from a licensed clinical professional familiar with the history and functional implications of their respective disabilities and (b) meet with an ODS accommodations specialist to discuss accommodations.
 Students enrolled in off-campus programs of study (distance education) can make arrangements to discuss accommodations via telephone (voice or TTY).
 It is not acceptable for such documentation to include a diagnosis or testing performed by a member of the student’s family.
 It is the student’s responsibility to provide appropriate documentation of disability to ODS and to formally request a letter of accommodation from ODS personnel.

 Disability documentation must adequately verify the nature and extent of the disability in accordance with current professional standards and techniques, and it must clearly substantiate the need for all of the student’s specific accommodation requests.
 Each disability type has its own documentation requirements.
 All documentation must be submitted on the official letterhead of the professional diagnosing the disability.
 The report should be in narrative form, typed, dated and signed and include the name, title, and professional credentials of the evaluator, including information about licensure and certification.

 If the original documentation is incomplete or inadequate to determine the extent of the disability or reasonable accommodation, the University has the discretion to require additional documentation.
 Any cost incurred in obtaining additional documentation when the original records are inadequate is borne by the student.
 If the documentation is complete but the University desires a second professional opinion, the University bears the latter cost.

 Students requesting accommodations for the manifestations of multiple disabilities must provide documentation of all such conditions.

 A High School IEP or 504 plan is not sufficient documentation of a disability.